seventhqueen/stax/readme.txt

 **Will Stax work with my theme?**

 Yes, you can use it on any theme.
-The first time you open Stax you will be prompted to select your current header area to replace.
+The first time you open Stax you will just have to select your current header area to replace.

 == Upgrade Notice ==